cvl-umass/compsci670-spring-2024/_pages/project.md

 instructors and TAs will consult with you on your ideas, but of course the final responsibility to define and execute an interesting piece of work is yours.
-Your project will be worth 20% of your final class grade, and will have three deliverables:
+Your project will be worth 20% of your final class grade, and will have three required deliverables:

 1. **Proposal Abstract** : 2 pages excluding references (2%)